faster-cpython/ideas/3.12/vm.md

 BINARY_OP       160, 2, 232, 4
 ```

-Note that in this case, because ``BINARY_OP`` has _four_ arguments, we need to jump into the ``BINARY_OP`` implementation after the decoding of the second word of but before the decoding of the third and final word of the instruction.
+Note that in this case, because ``BINARY_OP`` has _four_ arguments, we need to jump into the ``BINARY_OP`` implementation after the decoding of the second word but before the decoding of the third and final word of the instruction.
 This means that the generated code for ``BINARY_OP`` would look like this:

 ```cc